Towards a Taxonomy of Software Log Smells: Threats to Validity

-In addition to the data extraction, the results could be to some extent subjective.
-Different persons could have classified the identified issues differently which would created differences to the taxonomy and the identified tools.
-For example, tools addressing the ``where to log'' problem were excluded from the results, but they could have been labeled to address smell ``Logging in the wind'' (LS6).
-Similarly, we excluded tools reporting a whole logging system though they could have also been considered as tools simultaneously addressing several issues.
-We mitigated this threat by conducting a card sort with all the authors, comparing the results and iteratively correcting the classification and discussing it until we reached a consensus.
+Additionally, the results may contain a certain degree of subjectivity.
+The classification relied on domain expertise, meaning different individuals might have categorized the issues differently, potentially affecting both the resulting taxonomy and the tools identified.
+For example, tools addressing the problem ``where to log'' were excluded from the results, but could have been interpreted to address the smell ``Logging in the wind'' (LS6).
+Similarly, we excluded tools proposing an entire logging system, although they could have also been considered as tools that simultaneously address several issues.
+We mitigated this threat by conducting a card sort with all authors, comparing the categorization results, and iteratively refining the classification until consensus was reached.

 A common threat affecting literature surveys is \textit{publication bias}, i.e., positive results are more likely to be published.
-The selection criteria used in the survey did not require the included papers to provide a solution to the reported logging issue, and therefore, publication bias is not considered a major threat in this survey.
-The selection criteria were also selected for obtaining a representative view of the current issues, so the criteria did not pose strict exclusion criteria based on paper type or publication venue.
+We consider this a minor threat in our survey, as our selection criteria did not require the included papers to propose solutions to the reported logging issues.
+Instead, the criteria were designed to provide a representative view of existing logging issues, so we did not apply strict exclusions based on paper type or publication venue.

-\textbf{Construct validity} is related to how well the adopted measures represent the theoretical constructs investigated in the study.
+\textbf{Construct validity} is related to the degree to which the adopted measures represent the theoretical constructs investigated in the study.
 The concept of smell is already well-established in other areas of software engineering.
-To keep the term consistent, we formulated the definition of a log smell based on the existing definitions of smells in other areas and also the definitions provided in the context of logging.
+To maintain consistency with previous work, we formulated the definition of a log smell based on these existing definitions, as well as on the definitions previously provided in the context of logging.